SuperOfficeDocs/superoffice-docs/docs/apps/certification/secure-app.md

 5. We prepare a _Handover_ document and send it to Watchcom.
 It explains:

-    * what does the application add?
+    * What does the application add?
-    * how does the application work with SuperOffice?
+    * How does the application work with SuperOffice?

 6. Our Watchcom contact will get in touch with your certification contact to schedule a date and time for testing.
 [Read more about the test scope][4].